crowbait/typespec-typescript-emitter/README.md

 - `enable-types` (default: true): enables output of TypeScript types.
 - `enable-typeguards` (default: false): enables output of typeguards, *IF* type-output is enabled.
 - `enable-routes` (default: false): enables output of the HTTP-routes object.
-- `relative-routes` (default: false): emits URLs in the routes object relative to the server's address (as opposed to a fully qualified URL when set to false).
-- `typeguards-in-routes` (default: false) **Experimental**: generates or references typeguards in the routes object, *IF* types, typeguards *and* routes are enabled.

 ## Types emitter